 Shadow payroll is a mechanism that was first introduced to help organizations pay their expat employees who were working in another country temporarily.
-It often allows the company to (temporarily, at least) avoid hiring a foreign employee instead.
+It is a critical component of global payroll implementation, and it often allows the company to (temporarily, at least) avoid hiring a foreign employee instead.
 Shadow payroll is often referred to as ‘expat payroll’ because of this.

 The idea behind shadow payroll or expat payroll is that while the expat employee is working in a host country, he or she remains on their home country’s payroll system.
 At the same time, the payroll system in the host country “shadows” what is being reported in the home country, but the expat employee receives zero compensation from the host country.

 An Example of How to Process Shadow Payroll

 A worker is employed by an organization in the United States.
 The organization decides to expand to France and sends this worker overseas as an ex-pat to manage the expansion project.
 During their time in France, this worker may be liable for paying things like income tax and healthcare contributions in both legal jurisdictions.

 By using the shadow payroll mechanism, however, this can be managed as the worker will remain on the organization’s US-based payroll.
 Under the shadow payroll mechanism, the organization still meets its reporting and tax withholding obligations for the host country, in this case, France.